 To some in the tech industry, Canada’s recent Artificial Intelligence boom seems to have sprung up out of nowhere.
-However, Canada’s AI goldrush traces back to the late 1980s when Yoshua Bengio came up with the idea of software which processes data in a similar way to the neurons of the human brain.
+However, Canada’s AI goldrush traces back to the late 1980s when Yoshua Bengio came up with the idea of software that processes data in a similar way to the neurons of the human brain.
 The novel concept has since gathered momentum and come to redefine Canada’s place in the modern world.
-Fast forward thirty years and Bengio, now a professor at the University of Montreal is a proud recipient of the ACM Turing Award, and the founder of Element AI, a Montreal based artificial intelligence company.
+Fast forward thirty years and Bengio, now a professor at the University of Montreal is a proud recipient of the ACM Turing Award, and the founder of Element AI, a Montreal-based artificial intelligence company.
 Despite being a relatively new start-up, Element AI has received over $100 million in venture capital since its inception in 2016 making it the largest company in Canada’s AI scene.
 However, what about the smaller start-ups making a big splash on a fraction of the budget?

 Let’s have a look.

 Automat: redefining the art of conversation

 Think of AI, and one of the first things that spring to mind is automated chatbots.
 One start-up leading the way in customer-centred AI is Automat.
 Automat describes itself as a conversational marketing platform; the start-up aims to create artificial intelligence, capable of having personalized conversations with customers.
 The company’s $8.3M in series-A funding resulted in L’Oréal’s Beauty Gifter chatbot.
 Designed to run on Facebook Messenger, Automat learns its user’s preferences and uses this information to make recommendations, much like a well-trained Sephora salesperson.
 However, unlike humans, AI can collect user data much more efficiently.
 This data can then be used by marketing teams for enhanced customer insights, without intruding on the customer’s online behaviour.

 Why we like Automat